 Hosted by the UK’s innovation foundation Nesta, FutureFest will explore four themes central to all our lives – love, play, work and thrive – through live performances, presentations, and experiences to immerse visitors in the future.

 Speakers include Brian Eno, DJ Spooky, writer Rhianna Pratchett and Co-founder of DeepMind Technologies Mustafa Suleyman

 DJ Spooky at FutureFest.

-Exploring the theme Music and love with an overview of how DJ culture is heading in the decades to come.
+Exploring the theme of Music and love with an overview of how DJ culture is heading in the decades to come.

-Paul Dennis Miller, known by his stage name DJ Spooky, That Subliminal Kid, is a Washington DC-born electronic and experimental hip hop musician whose work is often called by critics or his fans as “illbient” or “trip hop”.
+Paul Dennis Miller, known by his stage name DJ Spooky, That Subliminal Kid, is a Washington DC-born electronic and experimental hip hop musician whose work is often called by critics or his fans as “illbient” or “trip-hop”.

 Through the weekend Brian will argue that it is equally central to the continued psychological and social development of adults – and that, through Art and Culture, we should continue playing throughout the whole of our lives.
 He will explore the socio-political implications for society of ‘remaining in play’.

 Brian first came to international prominence in the early 70s as a founding member of Roxy Music, followed by a series of highly acclaimed vocal and instrumental solo albums.
 Towards the end of 2015, Eno appeared in a filmed public forum in London, England, titled “Basic income: How do we get there?”, about the benefits and the need for a basic income.
 It was hosted by Basic Income UK and also included economist Frances Coppola and anthropologist David Graeber.
 Read more about Brian.